maiatoday/maiatoday.github.io/content/post/glitterBox/index.md

 }
 ```

 Last but not least the fairy/pixie dust.
 For this one I made a GlitterBox which would be the container for the glitter flecks.
 The state of the glitter and the glitter fleck code is a particle system similar to what I used in the confetti modifier.
-You can see that in action in the github repo or read the description in an older blog post.
+You can see that in action in the [github repo]((https://github.com/maiatoday/MagicSprinkles)) or read the description in an [older blog post](https://www.maiatoday.net/p/confetti-cleanup/).

 ![pixie dust - click me to see the animation](glitterBox.gif)

-Putting it all together I have a simple box with a little magenta box that can be dragged around on the screen.
+Putting it all together I have a simple outside box with a little magenta cursor box that can be dragged around on the screen.
 The position of the magenta box is fed into the particle system on the `onDrag` calls and the glitter flecks are generated.

 Here's the glitter box:
 ```kotlin